SapienzaNLP/consec/README.md

 ## Interactive Predict

-We also implemented an interactive predict that allows you to *interactively* query the model; given as input:
+We also implemented an interactive predict that allows you to query the model *interactively*; given as input:
 * a word in a context
 * its candidate definitions
 * its context definitions